Nmap for Penetration Testing

 nmap -sC -sV 192.168.1.7

-Default scripts can be very useful in a lab because they often pull extra information from services like HTTP, SMB, SSH, and FTP.
+Default scripts can collect useful details from services like HTTP, SMB, SSH, and FTP.
+This gives you more context before deciding what to investigate next.

-Nmap also includes scripts in categories such as vuln, which attempt to detect known vulnerabilities.
+Nmap also includes script categories such as vuln, which attempt to detect known vulnerabilities.

-A more controlled approach is to identify the exposed service first, then run a specific script that matches what you found.
+Vulnerability scripts can be useful, but they should not be treated as a beginner default.
+Some are noisy or intrusive, so it is better to identify the exposed service first and then run a specific script that matches what you found.

 Nmap has an aggressive scan option: